-- the failure to realize expected profitability, growth or accretion; - · environmental or regulatory compliance matters or liabilities; - · title issues; - the diversion of management's attention from our existing businesses; - a significant increase in our interest expense and financial leverage resulting from the additional debt incurred to finance the Eagle Ford Joint Venture, including the notes, which could offset the expected accretion from such acquisition; - · the incurrence of significant charges, such as asset devaluation or restructuring charges; and - · the incurrence of unanticipated liabilities and costs for which indemnification is unavailable or inadequate.
+- the failure to realize expected profitability, growth or accretion; - environmental or regulatory compliance matters or liabilities; - title issues; - the diversion of management's attention from our existing businesses; - a significant increase in our interest expense and financial leverage resulting from any additional debt incurred to finance the Eagle Ford Transaction, including the notes, which could offset the expected accretion from such acquisition; - · the incurrence of significant charges, such as asset devaluation or restructuring charges; and - the incurrence of unanticipated liabilities and costs for which indemnification is unavailable or inadequate.

-If these risk or other unanticipated liabilities were to materialize, any desired benefits of the Eagle Ford Joint Venture may not be fully realized, if at all, and our future financial performance and results of operations could be negatively impacted.
+If we consummate the Eagle Ford Transaction and if these risks or other unanticipated liabilities were to materialize, any desired benefits of the Eagle Ford Transaction may not be fully realized, if at all, and our future financial performance and results of operations could be negatively impacted.